Sebastiaan-Alvarez-Rodriguez/music-protocol/README.md

 `C` can then successfully clean up and exit, while `S` will wait for the next connection.

 ## Convention visualization
+Here below you can see what a packet looks like when sent/received, and you can find what every field means.
 ```
  0      7 8     15 16    23 24    31
 +--------+--------+--------+--------+